ielab/cikm2021-website/cfp/faq.md

 Q: <a href="#faq-4" id="faq-4" class="anchor">What time do submissions close for my deadline?</a>

 A: All submission deadlines (abstract deadline, final deadline, etc.) are at **11:59pm** of the respective date.

+---

+Q: <a href="#faq-5" id="faq-5" class="anchor">Should the abstract be included in the paper?</a>

+A: There was a typo in earlier "author guidance" that mistakenly said abstract instead of appendix.
+An abstract should be included in the paper.

+> Adhere to the 9 content pages + references formatting rule.
+No abstracts are allowed.

+and should be:

+> Adhere to the 9 content pages + references formatting rule.
+No appendix is allowed.

+That was the wrong sentence in the author guidelines that was sent via email to authors that submitted abstracts to full paper track